GovernmentUpdated 7th June 2021

 The Police, Crime, Sentencing and Courts Bill

-Local groups are concerned that our ability to deal with plastic pollution and other ecological crises could be hindered by trade deals.
+Our ability to deal with plastic pollution and other ecological crises could be hindered by trade deals, cemented by the use of corporate courts.
 Neither local MP will provide written assurances that our ability to deal with plastic pollution won't be hindered.
 Read full details.

 A system(s) of zero waste would be ideal; implementing a structure(s) to compliment the waste hierarchy (reduce, reuse, remanufacture, repair...); moving away from plastic recycling, waste incineration and landfill; good for the health of people animals, the environment and local economies.
 The Deposit Return Scheme is included in this section.
 Read full details.